-Default fantasy team rosters consist of 1 SMG, 1 AR, 1 FLEX, and 2 UTIL players.
-You additionally get 2 bench players for a total roster size of 7 players.
+Default fantasy team rosters consist of 1 SMG, 1 AR, and 3 UTIL players.
+You additionally get 2 bench players (abbreviated BN) for a total roster size of 7 players.

 As mentioned above, COD series are best of 5 which means that players are playing a variable amount of games.
 This makes it tricky when it comes to creating a robust, scoring system.
-A team that wins 3-0 is objectively the better team, but has played 2 less games than a close match up that goes 3-2.
+A team that wins 3-0 is objectively the better team but has played 2 fewer games than a close matchup that goes 3-2.
 Similarly, a team that wins an SND game 6-0 is going to have less kills than if they won 6-5 and same goes for a HP that goes 250-0 as compared to a 250-249 match.
 Further, we have 3 game modes to consider and want them all to be roughly equally balanced.

 Because of these caveats, at DraftBuff, we average the player’s statistics.
 For SND, rather than raw kills and deaths, we award fantasy points based on KPR (kills per round) and DPR (deaths per round).
-For HP and DOM, we age by games played.
+For HP and CTRL, we average by games played.

-With that, below is our default fantasy scoring system for Modern Warfare.
+With that, below is our default fantasy scoring system for Black Ops - Cold War.
 Commissioners can modify it as they wish but this is our default:

-CDL matches are played every other week.
+[Subject to change based on CDL 2021 season] CDL matches are played every other week.
 Only 8 teams play each week which means that 4 teams are going to be on a bye.
-Matches are played Saturday and Sunday (except there's one or two weekends that are on Friday as well).
+Matches are played Saturday and Sunday (except there are one or two weekends that are on Friday as well).